Genesiss Hospital Our Treatment Arrow icon pointing right

 How Doctors Decide If ESWL Is Suitable

-Before recommending ESWL, doctors assess:
+Before recommending ESWL, doctors evaluate:

 • Stone size and number